ellaampy/GEE-to-NPY/README.md

 ```

 ### Notes
-Footprint argument is optional.
-However to control which Sentinel-1/2 footprints are used, pre-run *Example_findFootprint.ipynb*
+Footprint argument is set to None by default.
+However to avoid using partly covered scenes when one can have full Sentinel-1/2 scenes,
+pre-run *Example_findFootprint.ipynb*
 <img src="img/sample_footprint.jpg" alt="sample S1/S2 footprints" width="500">